 - Peel shallots and chop coarsely.
 Set aside.

-- Melt 6 tablespoons margarine over medium heat in one skillet.
+- Pour 1/2 cup plus 2 tablespoons oil in one skillet.
+Heat over medium flame.
 Add chestnuts and heat through for about 5 minutes.
 Add vegetable broth and celery and simmer until liquid has been reduced to about ½ cup.

-- Heat remaining margarine in other skillet over high heat.
-Sauté shallots and pearl onions with thyme sprigs until onions are tender and somewhat browned.
+- Heat remaining oil in other skillet over high heat.
+Add shallots and pearl onions with salt and thyme sprigs.
+Sauté until onions are tender and somewhat browned.
 Add wine and simmer for 5 minutes.
+The wine not only flavors the onions; but also deglazes the pan.

 - Note 1: I use defrosted peeled pearl onions which cuts down the preparation time enormously.
 DO NOT USE bottled onions.